 Ask someone to name an iconic Chicago dish, odds are they will say deep dish pizza.
 Tons of cheese and toppings with a crunchy crust, it's gooey, chewy heaven.
 Iconic pizza restaurant Pizzeria Uno claims to have invented the style in 1943, and other popular places to indulge include Pequod's, Gino's East, Bartoli's and local chain, Giordano's.

 As it happens, Chicago is a great destination for foodies.
-Check out our blog to discover 5 essential Chicagoan dishes you need to try, from Al's Italian Beef sandwich to how to eat your hot dog Chicago style.
+Check out our blog to discover 5 essential Chicagoan dishes you need to try, including Al's Italian Beef sandwich, the best fried chicken and waffles in Bronzeville and how to eat your hot dog in the correct Chicago style.

 3. Visit the Shedd Aquarium